 I decided to form an LLC in my state of residence (Virginia), but I recommend you do your own research and come to your own conclusion.
 This is what worked for me.

-Each state has their own set of requirements for opening a business.
+Each state has its own set of requirements for opening a business.
 Some allow you do it online (holla!) and others make you do it by mail.
 The Small Business Administration can direct you to the proper website for your state.

 Form an LLC Online

 If you’re filing an LLC in Virginia, you’re in luck and can do everything online.
-Head to this beautiful website.
+Head to this website.

 You’ll need to create an account to proceed.